mithatcak/firebase-ffmpeg-gif-thumbnail/README.md

 # Automatically create gif thumbnail from mp4 using ffmpeg

-This sample uses ffmpeg / fluent-ffmpeg and automatically creates gif thumbnails from mp4 files that are uploaded to Cloud Storage
+This firebase function uses ffmpeg / fluent-ffmpeg and automatically creates gif thumbnails from mp4 files that are uploaded to Cloud Storage

 ## Functions Code

 See file [functions/index.js](functions/index.js) for the gif conversion code.

-The audio conversion is performed using ffmpeg.
-The audio is first downloaded locally from the Cloud Storage bucket to the `tmp` folder using the [google-cloud](https://github.com/GoogleCloudPlatform/google-cloud-node) SDK.

 The dependencies are listed in [functions/package.json](functions/package.json).